-Please be aware that this manual covers the operation of the LD6 receiver running software version 101.02.00.01 only, known as LD6 'B' variants.
-LD6's on this software version are equipped with a NovAtel OEM615 GNSS card.
+Please be aware that this manual covers the operation of the LD6 receivers running software version 105 only.
+LD6's on this software version are equipped with either NovAtel OEM617D or OEM7720 GNSS cards.
 Some aspects of this version differ from the previous LD6 software versions.
+More information regarding versions is provided in Section 2.
 For operation of the LD6 on any other software versions, please refer to the appropriate Operations Manual.